cabouman/gmcluster/README.md

 pip install .
 ```

   Now you can use the package.
-This ``PyGMCluster`` environment needs to be activated.
+The ``pygmcluster`` environment needs to be activated.

 5. Validate installation: